research-iceberg/research-iceberg.github.io/papers/template.tex.md

 or create an image with any equation editor and embed the image of the equation.

-But the best and simplest way to do it is as described above, with simple dollar signs and hand-added equation numbering if required.
+But the best and simplest way to do it is as described above, with simple dollar signs.

 # Section title